MKEI Annual Family Festival

-Getting kids of all ages excited about the outdoors, as well as how to play a part in protecting the environment, is the annual goal of the Mattie Kelly Environmental Institute Annual Family Estuary Festival.
+Getting people of all ages excited about the outdoors, as well as how to play a part in protecting the environment, is the annual goal of the Mattie Kelly Environmental Institute Annual Family Festival.
 This event promotes development of environmental stewards, both young and old.

-The festival comes every spring to Fred Gannon Rocky Bayou State Park, Highway 20, Niceville.
-On festival day, from 11 a.m. to 4 p.m., local organizations provide fun activities, hands-on displays and environmental awareness.
-In this family and community event for all ages, you can learn about the local waters of our estuary and the people living and working there.
+The festival comes every spring to Niceville.
+On festival day, from 11 a.m. to 2 p.m., local organizations provide fun activities, hands-on displays and environmental awareness.
+In this family and community event for all ages, you can learn about our local region and the people living and working there.

 Participating organizations have included Panhandle Butterfly House; Emerald Coast Science Center; Walton County Environmental Department; Choctawhatchee Audubon; Florida Department of Agriculture; Northwest Florida Aquatic Preserves; Topsail Hill Preserve State Park; and Northwest Florida State College Kids on Campus.
 Choctawhatchee Audubon Society; Junior Rangers Program; Northwest Florida Aquatic Preserves; Florida Trail Association; Hike It Baby; Walton County Environmental Department; University of Florida Milton; Audubon Florida; Choctawhatchee Basin Alliance; Okaloosa County Environmental Health; US Fish and Wildlife Service; Topsail Hill Preserve State Park; Early Learning Coalition of Emerald Coast; Northwest Florida State College Kids on Campus; Kayak Tours; and more!

-The event is always FREE and open to the public with paid admission to the park.
-(Regular Florida State Park fees apply)
+The event is always FREE and open to the public.

 MKEI Annual Symposium